Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 ## What is /dev?

-- In Linux, everything is a file – even hardware like disks, terminals, and printers
+- `In Linux, everything is a file – even hardware like disks, terminals, and printers`
-- The files in /dev are interfaces to kernel drivers that let you interact with hardware or virtual devices.
+- `The files in /dev are interfaces to kernel drivers that let you interact with hardware or virtual devices`
-- You don’t directly “open” these files to edit them, but commands and programs can use them to send or receive data to/from hardware.
+- `You don’t directly “open” these files to edit them, but commands and programs can use them to send or receive data to/from hardware`

 ## Types of Device Files in /dev